MicrosoftDocs/architecture-center/docs/example-scenario/apps/ecommerce-scenario.md

 ## Potential use cases

-You should consider this solution for the following use cases:
+Consider this scenario for the following use cases:

 * Building an application that needs elastic scale to handle bursts of users at different times.
 * Building an application that is designed to operate at high availability in different Azure regions around the world.

-## Architecture diagram

-The solution diagram below is an example of this solution:

-![Sample solution architecture for an e-commerce application][architecture-diagram]

 ## Architecture

+![Sample scenario architecture for an e-commerce application][architecture-diagram]

-This solution covers purchasing tickets from an e-commerce site, the data flows through the solution as follows:
+This scenario covers purchasing tickets from an e-commerce site, the data flows through the scenario as follows:

 1. Azure Traffic Manager routes a user's request to the e-commerce site hosted in Azure App Service.
 2. Azure CDN serves static images and content to the user.